Gauge theory and G2-geometry on Calabi-Yau links: Gauge theory on contact Calabi-Yau --manifolds

 \subsection{Example: $\rG_2-$instantons on pullback bundles}

 Motivated by Corollary \ref{cor: SD lifts to G2-instanton} in the previous section, let us explore the simplest model case for gauge theory on a $7$--dimensional CY link.
-Let $\pi:Y=K_f \to V$ be the Fermat quintic link (cf. Example \ref{exa: Fermat quintic}), which fibres nontrivially by circles over the smooth $3$--fold $V=(f)\subset\P^4$, and consider the holomorphic Sasakian bundle given by pullback $\cE:=\pi^*\cE_0\to K_f$ of a holomorphic bundle over $V$.
-We would like to describe the explicit local form of the constraint imposed on a connection $\bA\in \cA(\cE)$ by the $\rG_2-$instanton equation (\ref{eq: g2-instanton}).
+Let $\pi:Y=K_f \to V$ be a CY link, which fibres nontrivially by circles over the smooth $3$--fold $V=(f)\subset\P^4$, and consider the holomorphic Sasakian bundle given by pullback $\cE:=\pi^*\cE_0\to K_f$ of a holomorphic bundle over $V$.
+We would like to describe the explicit local form of the constraint imposed on a Chern connection $\bA\in \cA(\cE)$ by the $\rG_2-$instanton equation (\ref{eq: g2-instanton}).

 Over a trivialising neighbourhood of $K_f $ as a circle fibration, i.e. an open set $ U\subset V$ such that $K_f \supset\ \pi^{-1}(U)\simeq S^1 \times U$, given points $y\in \pi^{-1}(U)$ and $x=\pi(y)\in U$, an arbitrary integrable connection $\mathbf{A}$ on $\cE$ can be written as